openvswitch/ovs/Documentation/intro/install/general.rst

   you want to enable ovs-vswitchd and other utilities to use DNS names when specifying OpenFlow and OVSDB remotes.
 If unbound library is already installed, then Open vSwitch will automatically build with support for it.
+  The environment variable OVS_RESOLV_CONF can be used to specify DNS server configuration file (the default file on Linux is /etc/resolv.conf).

 On Linux, you may choose to compile the kernel module that comes with the Open vSwitch distribution or to use the kernel module built into the Linux kernel